mt89vein/Sstv.DomainExceptions/Sstv.DomainExceptions/README.md

 // somewhere in startup.cs
 services.AddDomainException();

-// or if you don't want to use DI DomainExceptionSettings.Instance.ErrorCodesDescriptionSource = new ErrorCodesDescriptionFromConfigurationSource(configuration);
+// or if you don't want to or cant use DI DomainExceptionSettings.Instance.ErrorCodesDescriptionSource = new ErrorCodesDescriptionFromConfigurationSource(configuration);

 // and the usage